 Step back in time to learn about the history of Holland and its Dutch heritage.
 The Holland Museum is home to an impressive collection of Dutch artifacts and artwork.
 It tells the story of how Holland was founded by Dutch immigrants, all leading up to the wonderful community that it is today.

 Pro Tip: This is a great rainy day activity in Holland.
 Check the weather during your visit and pencil in the Holland Museum for a day with inclement weather.

-Tulips may be taking center stage for a few weeks, but ensure to get out to visit Lake Michigan during your visit.
-One of our favorite areas to enjoy the lake is Tunnel Park.
+Tulips may be taking center stage for a few weeks, but ensure to get out to visit the shore of Lake Michigan during your visit.
+One of the best things to do is visit Tunnel Park.
 Tunnel Park is somewhat shielded from the winds coming off the lake since you have to walk through a tunnel in a dune to get to the beach.